Towards Robust and Reproducible Active Learning Using Neural Networks: Experiments and Results

 \subsection{Active Learning on ImageNet}

 Compared to CIFAR10/100, ImageNet is more challenging with larger sample count, 1000 classes and higher resolution images.
-We compare coreset, VAAL and RSB on ImageNet.
-We were unable not evaluate QBC due to prohibitive compute cost of training an ensemble of 5 CNN models.
-The details for training hyper-parameters are in supplementary section.
-Results with and without regularization (RA, SWA) are shown in Table~\ref{tab:RA_SWA_Imagenet_exp}.
-Using ResNext-50 architecture \cite{resnext_50_xie2017aggregated} and following the settings of \cite{S4L_DBLP:journals/corr/abs-1905-03670}), we achieve improved baseline performances compared to the previously reported results \cite{Ensembles_Beluch2018ThePO, VAAL_sinha2019variational}.
-From table~\ref{tab:RA_SWA_Imagenet_exp}, we observe that both AL methods performed marginally better than RSB though ImageNet experiments are not repeated for multiple runs due to prohibitive compute requirements.
+In order to work with available compute resources, we compared coreset, VAAL and RSB on ImageNet.
+The details for training hyper-params are in supplementary material.
+Results with and without strong regularization are shown in \cref{fig:imagenet_regularize} (refer Tab 4 in suppl.) where mean accuracies are reported over 3 runs.
+Using ResNext-50 architecture \cite{resnext_50_xie2017aggregated} and following the settings of \cite{S4L_DBLP:journals/corr/abs-1905-03670}, we achieve improved baseline performances compared to the previously reported results \cite{Ensembles_Beluch2018ThePO, VAAL_sinha2019variational}.
+From \cref{fig:imagenet_regularize}, we observe that VAAL outperforms all other methods at $15\%$ data but both Coreset and Coreset-SR leads to the highest mean accuracy across other settings.
+We also note that similar to the observations on CIFAR datasets; (i) strong regularization helps improve performance across the methods and fraction of data, and (ii) it also reduces the performance gap between RSB and other AL methods.
+For example, RSB-SR model with $20\%$ data exceeds the performance achieved by both RSB and VAAL using $25\%$ data, for a saving of $\approx64000$ images with labels.